-In total, it takes 14-16 years of school to become a medical oncologist.
+It takes 14-16 years of school to become a medical oncologist.
 The first four years are spent completing a bachelor’s degree, followed by four years in medical school.
-Medical oncology then requires four to six years in an internal medicine residency.
-Finally, you’ll take an oncology fellowship program which is typically two years in length.
+Medical oncology requires four to six years in an internal medicine residency.
+Finally, you’ll take an oncology fellowship program which is typically two years long.

-There are many different types of oncology, as cancer can develop all over the human body.
-The residency program you take for oncology should reflect the bodily system on which you’d like to practice oncology.
-For example, medical oncology requires an internal medicine residency program, while surgical oncology requires residency training in general surgery.
+There are many different types of oncology.
+The residency program you apply for should reflect the bodily system on which you’d like to practice oncology.

 Oncology typically requires fellowship training, which can be highly competitive.
 The overall competitiveness of the specialty depends on the residency program you attend.
 For example, pediatric oncology may be more competitive than medical oncology due to the comparative popularity of pediatrics.

-If you are considering a career in oncology, you must also consider the time it takes to complete the necessary training.
-It can take up to 16 years to complete the school and training for oncology.
+You should plan to become an oncologist in medical school.
+If you’re considering a career in oncology, you must also consider the time it takes to complete the necessary training.
+It can take up to 16 years to become an oncologist.

-Oncology is a noble profession and helps millions of people around the world fight the battle against cancer.
-If you are passionate about oncology, you should absolutely pursue the specialty.
-You should simply be aware that oncology residencies and fellowships can be highly competitive, and the training to become an oncologist is longer than other specialties.
+Oncology is a noble profession and helps millions of people worldwide fight cancer.
+If you’re passionate about oncology, you should absolutely pursue the specialty.
+Be aware that oncology residencies and fellowships can be highly competitive, and the training to become an oncologist is longer than in other specialties.

 If you’re struggling with any part of the medical school, residency, or fellowship application process, consider contacting an experienced admissions counselor.
 Admissions counselors can help you with anything from writing personal statements to preparing for tests and interviews.
 Good luck!